kushaldas/qubes_ansible/README.md

 Put the ``ansible_module`` directory in a known place; in our example, we will put it in ``/usr/share/ansible_module``.

-Remember that this project will only from **dom0** or any VM with AdminAPI access.
+This project must be run from **dom0** or a VM with AdminAPI access.